Delfi-CH/mc-server-manager-rust/README.md

 - PaperMC
   - Minecraft 1.9.4 - 1.21.5

-Note that the April Fools Versions are not supported by Modloaders
+Note that Versions labled "April Fools" cannot be run with any modloaders.
 ## Configuration

 For configuring the app, TOML (Tom's Obvious Minimal Language) is beeing used.
 You can read more about it [here](https://toml.io/)